 - Mood Whiplash: The somber, sobering "Beware of Darkness" is followed by the peppy harmonica strains of "Apple Scruffs."

-- Not Christian Rock: A more literal example than most, as Harrison's God-Is-Love Songs were frequently interpreted as references to the God of Abraham, but in fact, Harrison almost certainly had Krishna in mind.
+- Not Christian Rock: A more literal example than most, as Harrison's God-Is-Love Songs were frequently interpreted as references to the God of Abraham, but he was writing from a Hindu/Krishna Consciousness perspective.

 - Our Gnomes Are Weirder: Harrison is surrounded by four garden gnomes on the album cover, a symbol for The Beatles.